circleci/circleci-docs/jekyll/_cci2/orb-author.md

 | <i class="fa fa-file-text-o" aria-hidden="true"></i>| [@orb.yml](https://github.com/CircleCI-Public/Orb-Project-Template/blob/master/src/%40orb.yml) |
 {: class="table table-striped"}

-These files and directories above are the only "_required_" components.
-You may additionally see [`scripts`](#scripts) and [`tests`](#testing-orbs) folders in your project, which will be covered in the following sections.
+The directories listed above represent orb components that can be included with your orb. @orb.yml acts as the root of our orb.
+You might additionally see [`scripts`](#scripts) and [`tests`](#testing-orbs) folders in your project, which will be covered in the following sections.
 However, if your orb does not need any `executors` or `jobs`, for example, these directories can be deleted.

-Each directory in the `src` folder listed above corresponds with a [reusable orb]({{site.baseurl}}/2.0/reusing-config) component type which can be added or removed from the orb.
+Each directory within `src` corresponds with a [reusable configuration]({{site.baseurl}}/2.0/reusing-config) component type, which can be added or removed from the orb.

 ##### @orb.yml
 {:.no_toc}